HarounaZoundi/Assignments-evaluator/README.md

  Using makefile:
    make run
 ## How to run with different input?
-  Modify the input.txt file then recompile.
+  Modify the input.txt file then run again.